tianjianl/JamSTGCN/README.md

 ## About
 This repository contains the code of a PaddlePaddle2.2 implementation of STGCN based on the paper Spatio-Temporal Graph Convolutional Networks: A Deep Learning Framework for Traffic Forecasting https://arxiv.org/abs/1709.04875, with a few modifications in the model architecture to tackle with traffic jam forecasting problems.

 Forecasting traffic jams is not that similar to forecasting traffic flow, which we have a redundant amount of data.
 However, jams only occur in the largest cities and often only during peak hours, resulting in a unbalanced dataset.
 In order to study the jam patterns, we select roads in Haidian District, Beijing that have much more jam than others.

+For a more detailed version of my intuitions and the model, please refer [this draft]() of my final report.
+I am still working on the last few sections of it.
 ## Related Papers
 Semi-Supervised Classification with Graph Convolutional Networks https://arxiv.org/abs/1609.02907 (GCN)